Limoges Porcelain and Marks

 Concentrate on collecting top-quality antique Limoges Porcelain and you will always profit in the long term.

-Antiques collectors have known for a very long time that Limoges is the definition of quality porcelain.
+Antique collectors have known for a very long time that Limoges Marks is the definition of quality porcelain.

 Serious collectors know that Limoges specialise in trinket boxes and that those little boxes are worth more than almost anything that could fit inside them.

-Antique Limoges porcelain is considered the finest hard paste porcelain in the world because of three very specific characteristics.
+Limoges porcelain is considered the finest hard-paste porcelain in the world because of three very specific characteristics.

 Finally, an abundance of skilled artists and the French flair for aristic design set a standard that other Europeans and American porcelain producers struggle to emulate.

 So, if your grandchild has just lost her first tooth or received his first haircut.
 How do you commemorate such a momentous event?